ParadauxIO/Conch/README.md

 ## Installation Instructions

-All Installation Instructions have been moved to the HiberniaDiscord website. https://hiberniadiscord.paradaux.io
+All Installation Instructions have been moved to the Conch website. https://hiberniadiscord.paradaux.io

 ## Development Builds